 People love sharing their opinion, so create a quick question or poll that will provide useful insights for your business.

-Relationships: Relationships are the foundation of business.
+Relationships are the foundation of business.
 Use social media to build relationships.
 Use a consistent, authentic brand voice to increase brand trust and loyalty.

 How well does your social media leverage and extend your corporate strategy?
 What impact does social media have on your business strategy, including HR and IT?